Baegll/TheTatteredSpire/content/index.md

 You might be an [[Elf]].
 While a recent addition to the city, your people have known these mountains long before civilaztion took roots here.

 You could be a [[Dragonborn]], created by the terrible [[Furzhold M Groust]].
 Your kind are outlawed in many cities; however, not Diveneu.
-This does not stop the bounty hunters from attempting to claim your head as the local city [[Kemp]] has a hefty gold reward on the heads of your kind.
+This does not stop the bounty hunters from attempting to claim your head as the local city [[Phericea]] has a hefty gold reward on the heads of your kind.

 You might be a [[Gnome]], a people determined to create the future, and attempt to control its direction.